deadlysyn/terraform-keycloak-aws/README.md

 exist improves quality and reduces maintenance overhead.

-We have contributed to many of these modules ourselves, and leverage them for production infrastructures.
+We have contributed to many of these modules ourselves, and leverage them for production infrastructure.
 We've taken the time to read the module source, understand how they work, and reason about the choices they've made.
-You should do the same to understand how they can be adjusted if you find the defaults lacking.
+You should do the same.
 Dependencies are conveniently linked in [References](https://github.com/deadlysyn/terraform-keycloak-aws#references).

 ### An Exception to Every Rule

 While there are a number of modules to create AWS network resources, networking is an exception to the re-use rule above.
-The provided network module is simplistic, but adequate and easy to tweak based on your requirements.
+The provided network module is simplistic, but adequate and easy to adjust based on your requirements.

-However, it is meant to serve two purposes: a starting point to get new environments online quickly, and interface documentation.
+It is meant to serve two purposes: a starting point to get new environments online quickly, and interface documentation.
 Taking it's outputs as an example, you can easily provide similar inputs via configuration from existing infrastructure or a module of your choice.